yourbase/yourbase-vscode/README.md

 - **Task Detection**: Workspaces with a [`.yourbase.yml` file][] will have [Tasks][] appear for each build target.
+- **Jump to Build Configuration**: Quickly open your `.yourbase.yml` file from the Command Palette or a hotkey.

 [`.yourbase.yml` file]: https://docs.yourbase.io/configuration/yourbase_yaml.html
 [Tasks]: https://code.visualstudio.com/docs/editor/tasks